PCodeXbro/QuantInternshipSearchSummer2024/Companies/TransMarket Group.md

 ## Strategy:
 Sent email to Maeve 7/11/23, waiting for response.
 Maeve replied 7/12/23 asking for resume, which I attached in my reply.
+Maeve replied scheduling discussion, waiting to hear when she is free.

 ## Application Status:
 Applications open, not yet applied.